Yearning and camaraderie at Gaza protest camps

 Many protesters on Monday stayed back a safe distance, wary of Israeli soldiers who remained in position on the other side of the barrier.

-The Israeli military said some of those who were shot on Friday, the first day of the protest, had fired at soldiers, rolled burning tyres and hurled rocks and fire bombs toward the border.
+The Israeli military said some of those who were shot on Friday, the first day of the protest, had fired at soldiers, rolled burning tires and hurled rocks and fire bombs toward the border.

 Hamas said five of the dead were members of its armed wing.
 Israel said eight of the 15 killed on Friday belonged to Hamas, and two to other militant factions.

-However it denied that its fighters had fired on Israeli forces, using the crowds as cover.
+However, Hamas denied that its fighters had fired on Israeli forces, using the crowds as cover.

 On Monday, the Palestinian death toll rose to 16, after Palestinian medical officials said that a 29-year-old man died of wounds he suffered on Friday.
 The armed wing of Islamic Jihad claimed him as a member.